preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/setup-intunes-for-omnia-feed/index.rst

 .. image:: intune-omnia-7.png

-10. Verify that policy is deployed.
+10. Verify that the policy is deployed.

 .. image:: intune-omnia-8.png

 **Note!** It can take some time before you see the effect of the new policy.

-If the app have Intune SDK and the setup has been done correctly, the first time the app is open, something like the following is shown.
+If the app have Intune SDK and the setup has been done correctly, something like the following is shown the first time the app is open:

 .. image:: intune-omnia-9.png